conver334/Disassembler_Simulator/README.md

 - sample.txt : This is the input to your program.

-- disassembly.txt : This is what your program should produce as disassembled output.
+- disassembly-ori.txt : This is what your program should produce as disassembled output.

-- simulation.txt : This is what your program should output as simulation trace.
+- simulation-ori.txt : This is what your program should output as simulation trace.